iburnthings/iburnthings/README.md

 - 👋 Hi, I’m @iburnthings
-- 👀 I’m interested in ...
-AR, VR, IoT, 5G and building our digital future
+- 👀 I’m interested in ... programming, aviation, helping others.
-- 🌱 I’m currently learning ...
-JavaScript, C++, Unreal Engine
+- 🌱 I’m currently learning ... rust-lang, C#, drone piloting, python.
-- 💞️ I’m looking to collaborate on ... nothing yet but I'll be soon
+- 💞️ I’m looking to collaborate on ... nothing yet.
-- 📫 How to reach me ... null
+- 📫 How to reach me ... @zepptril on Discord

 <!---
 iburnthings/iburnthings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.